apache/nifi-minifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ## Input Ports

 These ports provide input to the Process Group they reside on.
+(Currently only for internal Input ports.)

 *Property*               | *Description*
 --------------------     | -------------
 name                     | The name of what this input port will do. id                       | The id of this input port.
 This needs to be set to a unique filesystem-friendly value (regex: [A-Za-z0-9_-]+)

-## Input Ports
+## Output Ports

 These ports provide output from the Process Group they reside on.
+(Currently only for internal Output ports.)

 *Property*               | *Description*
 --------------------     | -------------